 Some means for keeping current (at the time this was originally written) were participation in:

 - Blogging and podcasting: keeping currect via RSS

 I finished my talk by asking which construct of knowledge distribution was more productive, communities or networks?
 I answered rhetorically that perhaps this was a matter of scale, where networks can handle an almost infinite number of participants.
 The evolution of Webheads is instructive.
 Seen as a community, members interact within the domain of practice.
 Networks imply more widespread, perhaps opportunistic, contacts, with looser characterization of domains and practices.
 So which is more productive?
 Given the spontaneous and voluntary nature of such constructs, the answer is ‘whatever works’ and therefore probably moot.

-This article has been updated at the invitation of Jane Hoelker on behalf of the editors of the EFL IS , who intend to publish a summary of the EFL Academic Session from Denver TESOL 2009.
-The article (October 2009) resides online at http://tinyurl.com/vance2009denver
+Update: This article was updated at the invitation of Jane Hoelker on behalf of the editors of the EFL IS , who published a summary of the EFL Academic Session from Denver TESOL 2009.
+The article is at this link (on May 11, 2021) https://www.tesol.org/news-landing-page/2011/11/08/eflis-news-volume-9-1-(march-2010), though the bookmark to "Articles: EFLIS Academic Session 2009.
+Global and Local Perspectives: Evolving Communities of Practice in EFL" does not work.

 My part of the article (October 2009) resides online at http://tinyurl.com/vance2009denver